Using Detect3D's Inverse Square Law Calculator

 Tutorial 7 - Figure 6 - Equation of the relationship between the two power values and two detector distances

 The calculated FOV Multiplier can then be applied to an already defined risk grade in the project.
-Select Grade A and click the button to apply the 1.58 value to the FOV Multiplier for Grade A.
+Select Grade A and click the

 In the Project Items Tab select Grade A to open the properties panel, and check to ensure that the new value was entered, shown below.